wyatt8740/x48/README.md

 fonts to be present.
 The package name may differ by platform, but you are looking for the bitmap fonts.

+Apparently the CLI arguments `-connFont fixed`, for example, can side-step the missing helvetica issue, too.

 To compile it:

 ```